 - Better Work advises all factories to actively communicate with local governments about the assistance schemes provided to workers and employers.
 See below for more information on existing schemes:

-- Since the start of the pandemic more than 160 export-oriented garment factories enrolled in Better Work were affected, i.e., they were temporarily closed or reduced working time/days/wages (for a period of time) due to COVID-19 restrictions or cancelled orders from buyers.
-To date, more than 206,621workers were affected and 22,259workers lost their jobs.
-In April 2021, 3,895 workers were in a furlough (reduced wage and no work, no pay) situation in 4 factories.
-More details including a month-by-month analysis here.
+- Since the start of the pandemic, more than 162 export-oriented garment factories enrolled in Better Work were affected, i.e., they were temporarily closed or reduced working time/days/wages (for a period of time) due to COVID-19 restrictions or cancelled orders from buyers.
+To date, more than 237216 workers were affected and 22,840 workers lost their jobs.

 - For further context on the national response to COVID-19, see the ILO’s compilation of country policy responses.